What is NHD?

 But What If I Don’t Have a Topic?

-Check out the potential project list WHS created!
+Check out the potential project list WM created!
 Each local history topic can be expanded or narrowed, and comes with suggested primary sources and artifacts form our collection.
-Please feel free to contact our Collections Department at firstname.lastname@example.org for more information on any of these projects.
-Also take a look at some of the photographed pieces we have in our collection.
+Please feel free to contact our Collections Department at email@example.com for more information on any of these projects.